ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Introduction
 ============

+This page, and it's subpages, describes:

+* how ansible is tested
-This page describes how to test Ansible, as well as how to extend the tests
+* how to test Ansible locally
+* how to extend the testing capabilities

 Types of tests
 ==============